acharb/algo-practice/README.md

 # Algorithm and data structure practice

-A collection of DS/A code for practice and learning.
+A collection of DS/A code for practice and learning

 - [Practice Folder](/practice)
-  Problem-solving exercises
+  Solved problems
+  (leetcode links at the top of each file)

 - [Algorithms Folder](/algos)
   Collection of common algorithms